dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 usethis::use_version()
 ```

-Once you've incremented the version number, it'll offer to perform a commit on your behalf, so all you then need to do is push to GitHub.
+Once you've incremented the version number, it'll offer to perform a commit on your behalf.
+As this happens it will add an update to `NEWS.md`, which acts as the changelog for the package.
+Make sure this is updated correctly and then push to GitHub.

+Once the version has been updated and pushed, create a new GitHub release version.

 ### Code style